AnthLi/cs320/README.md

 Install either the LTS (Long Term Support) or Stable versions, both will work for this app.

-Next, open up a terminal and install the Ionic:
+Next, open up a terminal and install Ionic:
 ```bash
 $ npm install -g cordova ionic
 ```